krishnaut-nutan/Movie-recommender-system-ML-project/README.md

 ## Live Demo
 Check out the live application here:
 [Movie Recommender System Live](https://movie-recommender-system-ml-project-prj5gaxvfrcmmvdhksqycs.streamlit.app/)
+note: use VPN if does not work because of TMDB API issue

 ## How to Run
 1. Clone the repository.